ekougs/rest-demo/README.md

 On Linux, you can check everything is fine by making HTTP GET request on `http://localhost:PORT_FOR_80/health`.
 On MacOS, get boot2docker IP first `boot2docker ip`.
 Then you can check everything is fine by making HTTP GET request on `http://BOOT_2_DOCKER_IP:PORT_FOR_80/health`.
 You will get a 200 and **Up and running!** if everything is fine.

+## About Mongo data
+Mongo is launched with wiredTiger storage engine and stored at ~/.mongo/api_shop_data